HBCU Title III Administrators | Texas Southern University | Houston Texas

 Mrs. LaTashia Swain-Gilliard is the Title III Director at the University of Maryland Eastern Shore.
 She is responsible for the management and execution of all matters related to the Title III grants and Sponsored programs at the University of Maryland Eastern Shore.

-Mrs. Swain-Gilliard has served in the Program Administration arm of the Title III grant and Sponsored Programs at the University of Maryland Eastern Shore since 2019.
+Mrs. Swain-Gilliard has serves in the Program Administration arm of the Title III grant at the University of Maryland Eastern Shore since 2019.
 She has also held the positions of Assistant Director of Title III grants and Sponsored programs at Savannah State University and Florida Memorial University.

-Mrs. Swain-Gilliard has has been a member of the National Association of HBCU Title III Administrators, Inc. since 2020 and serves as the Recording Secretary.
+Mrs. Swain-Gilliard has has been a member of the National Association of HBCU Title III Administrators Executive Committee since 2020 and serves as the Treasurer.

 Dr. Kim T. Chavis – North Carolina A&T University